Northern Lake District Guided Walking Tour 2025

 Ascent: 2,750 feet (840m)

-In Summary: We’ll leave from the house for this circular walk, reaching the summit of Causey Pike and Outerside before making our way back.
+In summary: We’ll leave from the house for this circular walk, reaching the summit of Causey Pike and Outerside before making our way back.

 Highlight: Spectacular views of the surrounding fells and Derwentwater.